Eomm/fastify-overview/README.md

 ## Usage

-This plugin is super simple, just add it to your fastify instance and you will get a `overview()` method that will return a tree structure of your application.
+This plugin is super simple, just add it to your fastify instance and you will get a `overview()` method that will return a tree structure of your application:

 ```js
 const fastify = require('fastify')